 At present, the available literature focus on the acute phase of radiological follow-up of COVID-19 pneumonia and describes well-defined stages in the first few weeks after the onset of the symptoms.

-The most common finding seems to be a peak of lung involvement reached roughly within the first 2 wk, characterized mainly by the growth of GGOs and consolidations; after that peak, these manifestations are gradually absorbed and repairing signs, such as linear opacities, fibrous stripes, subpleural line sign, and fibrosis shadows, tends to appear.
+The most common finding seems to be a peak of lung involvement reached roughly within the first 2 wk, characterized mainly by the growth of GGOs and consolidations.
+After that peak, these manifestations are gradually absorbed, and repairing signs, such as linear opacities, fibrous stripes, subpleural line sign and fibrosis shadows, tend to appear.

 When considering later follow-up, up to 4 mo, lesions are usually not completely absorbed.
-A longer follow-up is definitely needed, especially to check whether the later signs are reversible and how they affect the patients' conditions.
+A longer follow-up is definitely needed, especially to check whether the later signs are reversible and how they affect patients’ conditions.
 Following CT scan evolution over time could help physicians better understand the clinical impact of COVID-19 pneumonia and manage the possible sequelae.

 ARTICLE HIGHLIGHTS